STEllAR-GROUP/hpx/docs/sphinx/manual/building_hpx.rst

 ..............

 After all the prerequisites have been successfully installed, we can now start building and installing |hpx|.
-The build procedure is almost the same as for :ref:`unix_installation` with the sole difference that you have to enable the Xeon Phi in the CMake Build system.
+The build procedure is almost the same as the one for :ref:`unix_installation` with the sole difference that you have to enable the Xeon Phi in the CMake Build system.
 This is achieved by invoking CMake in the following way: